Carnes/ReGoap/README.md

 Before explaining how to use this library in your game let me explain how does a Goap system work, starting with a quote of [Jeff Orkin](http://alumni.media.mit.edu/~jorkin/goap.html)
 ```
-Goal-Oriented Action Planning (aka GOAP, rhymes with soap) refers to a simplfied STRIPS-like planning architecture specifically designed for real-time control of autonomous character behavior in games.
+Goal-Oriented Action Planning (aka GOAP, rhymes with soap) refers to a simplified STRIPS-like planning architecture specifically designed for real-time control of autonomous character behavior in games.
 ```
-Basically all it does is find a plan (a list of actions) that will fulfill the choosen goal's objectives.
+Basically all it does is find a plan (a list of actions) that will fulfill the chosen goal's objectives.

 The main concept you need to understand are: [States](#state), [Action](#action), [Goal](#goal), [Memory](#memory) and [Sensors](#sensor)